 Change is constant.
 Updates, process tweaks, and compliance requirements arrive daily, and managing an agile environment reasonably determines whether teams evolve or get stuck.
 Without a clear structure, documentation and reporting will quickly fall behind.
 That’s where change management automation comes in.

-Instead of manual approvals, ad hoc reporting, and endless email trails, teams can count on structured, automated workflows that connect people, processes, and tools.
-No more chasing updates.
-Documentation and reporting can occur in real-time, directly within Jira and Confluence.
-All you need to do is use the right tools for change management.
+Instead of manual approvals and endless email trails, teams can count on structured, automated workflows.
+Documentation and reporting can occur in real-time, directly within Jira and Confluence, provided you use the right tools and—more importantly—the right strategy.

 Key Insights on Automating Change Management